-Our education programmes aim to empower young people to achieve their goals in life.
-With our community partners, we focus on social mobility through the development of life, employability, and interpersonal skills.
+Our education programmes aim to raise the aspirations and improve the educational attainment of local disadvantaged young people.
+With our community partners, we drive social mobility through the development of life, employability and interpersonal skills.

 Morpeth School is a mixed comprehensive school in Tower Hamlets, east London.
-It serves young people aged 11 to 19 who reflect the diversity of the local community.
+It serves young people aged 11 to 19-years-old who reflect the diversity of the local community.

 Morpeth School is a mixed comprehensive school in Tower Hamlets, east London.
 It serves young people aged 11 to 19 who reflect the diversity of the local community.
-We’ve supported Morpeth since 2002, helping pupils to develop, overcome barriers they may face and achieve their life goals.
+We’ve supported Morpeth since 2002, helping pupils to develop skills, overcome barriers they may face and achieve their life goals.
 Our support extends to helping fund the morning breakfast club which provides all pupils attending Morpeth School with a nourishing breakfast every morning.

 “The opportunity to talk about world affairs and how it influences the fundamentals of business was very helpful and enhancing.”